Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: Introduction

-In this work, we present a learning-enabled TAMP algorithm that predicts if a plan skeleton is feasible before attempting to refine it.
-Our model, \textit{\textbf{PIGINet}}, uses a Transformer architecture to encode 1) a candidate \textit{\textbf{P}}lan skeleton with \textit{\textbf{I}}mage features of objects, 2) the \textit{\textbf{G}}oal formula, and 3) relations and continuous values in the \textit{\textbf{I}}nitial state.
-PIGINet outputs a probability that the plan skeleton is feasible.
-The elements of each action or relation, such as their names, objects, poses, and joint angles, are processed to produce embeddings of the same length and fused together through averaging.
-We deploy our learner in a TAMP algorithm that sorts plan skeletons by the learner's predicted likelihoods of feasibility.
-We evaluate the runtime of our learning-enabled TAMP algorithm on several distributions of unseen problem instances in comparison to a baseline and ablations.
-Our experiments show that learning to predict skeleton feasibility can substantially improve planning performance, cutting down runtime by 80\% on average on pick-and-place problems with articulated obstacles.
+At the core of our framework is \textit{\textbf{PIGINet}}, a plan feasibility prediction network based on the transformer architecture.
+Given a candidate task \textit{\textbf{P}}lan with \textit{\textbf{I}}mage features of objects, 2) the \textit{\textbf{G}}oal formula, and 3) the relations and continuous values in the \textit{\textbf{I}}nitial state, PIGINet outputs a probability that the task plan is feasible.
+The elements of each action or relation in the initial state--such as text, object poses, and door joint angles--are processed to produce embeddings of the same dimension and fused together to produce each token in the input sequence to transformer encoder.
+A pre-trained CLIP model \cite{radford2021learning} is used to generate corresponding text and image embeddings.
+For each distribution of tasks, the model is trained with up to 4000 plans and plans for up to 600 environments.

+We deploy our trained model in a TAMP algorithm that generates a large number of task plans, sorts them by the model's predicted likelihoods of feasibility, and refines them in order of feasibility until a solution is found.
+We evaluate the success rate and runtime of our learning-enabled TAMP algorithm on unseen problem instances in comparison to a baseline and ablations.
+Our experiments show that learning to predict task plan feasibility can substantially improve planning performance, cutting down runtime by 80\% on problems with a low dimensional state space and 10\%-50\% on larger ones.
+It also achieves zero-shot generalization to problems with unseen object categories thanks to its visual encoding of objects.